Carlisle Floyd: Retirement and later years

 After retirement from the university in Houston in 1996, Floyd lived in Tallahassee again.
 He had composed a Piano Sonata in the 1950s (1957, two years after Susannah) for Rudolf Firkušný, who played it at a Carnegie Hall recital, but it languished until Daniell Revenaugh recorded it in 2009 at the age of 74.
 Revenaugh worked with the composer in learning the piece (Floyd himself had never learned it), and their rehearsal sessions and the live recording itself were filmed for posterity.
 The recording was made on the Alma-Tadema Steinway that graced the White House during the presidencies of Theodore Roosevelt and Woodrow Wilson.

 The Houston Grand Opera produced a new opera by Floyd on March 5, 2016, Prince of Players, a chamber opera about the 17th-century actor, Edward Kynaston, conducted by Summers.
 A live recording of the premiere was nominated for a Grammy Award.

 Floyd died on September 30, 2021, in Tallahassee, at the age of 95.
 He had no children, but was survived by four nieces, the daughters of Ermine.
-His publisher Boosey and Hawkes, announced his death and did not relay the cause.
+His publisher Boosey & Hawkes, announced his death and did not relay the cause.